Advanced Programmes

 • contact information for the organizing administrative office.

-2. Have the following handy:
+1. Have the following at hand:

-• a valid identification document
+• a valid identity document

-• the date of the degree
+• the date on which you completed the requested degree

-3. Complete the online application form
+1. Complete the admission application online

 Non-EU students residing abroad are required to submit a pre-enrolment application on the Universitaly website.